Questions & Answers

 Market participants will be informed in time about the fees and charges of the market area manager as usual.
 Until the merger takes effect all fees and charges will continue to be determined separately.
 The final fees and charges to be applied in the new market area will be determined in the summer of 2021.

-No name has been chosen yet for either the virtual trading point or the market area manager.
+No name has been chosen yet for the virtual trading point.
+The new market area manager will be named Trading Hub Europe, which was announced on 13 September 2019.

 The network operators in the two current market areas use different approaches to determine the available transportation capacity to account for the existing operational and topological network conditions in each market area.
 These different approaches must be harmonised as part of the market area merger process in order to ensure that the maximum amount of transportation capacity can be made available.